Sidney Spivak: Political career

+Post-politics

 After his defeat in the 1979 federal election, Spivak did not seek further elected office and returned to business full-time.
 In the late 1980s and early 1990s, he served as chair of the Canada-Israel Committee; this organization opposed the Oslo Peace Accord of 1993, although Spivak himself was subsequently a promoter of peace in the Middle East.
 He also served on the Churchill Regional Health Authority Board in the late 1990s.
 Spivak wanted to be appointed Lieutenant Governor of Manitoba in 1993 (he would have succeeded George Johnson, his former ministerial colleague in the Roblin and Weir governments), but Prime Minister Brian Mulroney, through Governor General Ray Hnatyshyn, appointed Yvon Dumont instead.

 He served on the board of governors of the University of Manitoba and on the board of directors for the Saint Boniface Hospital.

 Sidney Spivak died of a heart attack in Winnipeg in 2002.
-His widow Mira Spivak was a member of the Senate of Canada from Manitoba from 1986 to 2009.
+His widow Mira Spivak was a member of the Senate of Canada from Manitoba from 1986 until she took mandatory retirement on her seventy-fifth birthday in 2009.